VieetBubbles/printf/README.md

 ### The main.c File Test
 You'll make a main.c file to test the program, in order to see if the custom _printf function works exactly like how regular printf manages to display the number of characters printed.
 The main.c file should contain the code displayed below.
-(Feel free to change the code inside main.c to test for anyother test cases not currently displayed.)
+(Feel free to change the code inside main.c to test for any other test cases not currently displayed.)
 ```
 Timmy@ubuntu:~/c/printf$ cat main.c
 #include <limits.h>